-The duration of each treatment session with EUFOTON high-power lasers is shorter for both the patient and the physician.
+Thanks to its speed of delivery the duration of each treatment session with Eufoton® high-power lasers is shorter for both the patient and the physician.

-Each treatment lasts only for a few minutes and can be performed on a daily basis or even twice a day.
+Each treatment lasts only for a few minutes and can be performed on a daily basis or even twice a day, in acute cases.

-Most common pathologies that can be treated with EUFOTON diode laser include traumas, joint, muscle, tendon and nerve inflammation–degeneration, and ulcers.
+Most common pathologies that can be treated with Eufoton® diode power laser include traumas, joint, muscle, tendon and nerve inflammation–degeneration, and ulcers.